maxnfrankel/hologram-algorithms/README.md

 [graphs of performance vs xi](https://github.com/maxnfrankel/hologram-algorithms/blob/main/GAAPerformanceVsXi.pdf)

 The values I found for $u$ at $\xi = 0.5$ are significantly lower than those found by Leonardo et. al., and I'm not sure why.
 Perhaps it has to do with our differring trap geometries, or because we are already getting different results from the SR algorithm, which is used as an initial guess for GAA.
+However, my SR algorithm outperforms there's, so I don't see why my GAA algorithm shouldn't as well.
+My GS algorithm had performance consistent with there's, though, and that also used my SR algorithm as an intial guess.
+At least the GAA algorithm does show an improvement in $e$ from the GS algorithm, although $u$ is sacrificed.

 [^1]: R. Di Leonardo, F. Ianni, and G. Ruocco, "Computer generation of optimal holograms for optical trap arrays," Opt.
 Express 15, 1913-1922 (2007).